Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Background

 \point{sellers.json:~} The IAB Tech Lab introduced \sellersjson files to increase the transparency of the ad ecosystem~\cite{sellersJsonStandard}.
-It is supplementary to \adstxt files and helps discover and verify the entities that sell ad inventory, either directly or as an intermediary.
-Along with \adstxt, \sellersjson files oppose ad fraud and profit from counterfeit inventory.
+It is supplementary to \adstxt files and helps discover and verify the entities involved in ad inventory selling.
+Along with \adstxt, \sellersjson files oppose ad fraud.
 Each advertising system (\ie SSP) is expected to publish a \sellersjson file, explicitly listing all registered ad inventory sellers.
 Each \sellersjson entry (Figure~\ref{fig:adsTxtSellersJsonExample}) contains an identifier that uniquely represents the seller within the respective ad system.
-This is the same ID that websites disclose in their \adstxt file.
-If not confidential, the name of the legal entity (\eg company name), which generates revenue under the given ID, is also specified.
-Finally, each entry must specify the type of seller as one of: (i) \texttt{PUBLISHER}, indicating the domain's ad inventory is sold by the domain owner and that the ad system directly pays the owner, (ii) \texttt{INTERMEDIARY}, indicating that ad inventory is sold by an entity that does not own it but acts as an intermediary to sell it, or (iii) \texttt{BOTH}, when the account is both types.
+This is the same ID that \websites disclose in their \adstxt file.
+Optionally, the name of the legal entity, which generates revenue under the given ID, is also specified.
+Each entry must specify the type of seller as one of: (i) \texttt{PUBLISHER}, indicating the domain's ad inventory is sold by the domain owner and that the ad system directly pays the owner, (ii) \texttt{INTERMEDIARY}, indicating that ad inventory is sold by an entity that does not own it but acts as an intermediary to sell it, or (iii) \texttt{BOTH}, when the account is both types.